 •Complimentary meals provided in the physician dining room in the hospital.

-•Dragon microphones are available at each resident work station.
+•Dragon microphones available at each resident work station.

 •Wireless internet throughout hospital, clinic and offices.

-•Complimentary physician parking at both the hospital and clinic sites, with covered parking as needed.
+•Complimentary physician parking at both the hospital (covered) and main clinic

 •20 days annually